Learn What You Need to Know About Your Injury and Disability Claim.

 What is an "Offer of Judgment?"

-Under the rule, the plaintiff has a certain amount of time, seven days, to respond to the offer of judgment.
+Under the rule, the plaintiff has seven days to respond to the offer of judgment.
 If the plaintiff accepts the offer, the plaintiff signs the offer, and files the document with the court.
-The parties then create a stipulated judgment, and the case is resolved.
+The parties then prepare a stipulated judgment, and the case is resolved.
 What happens if you decide not to accept the offer?

 What is Work Disability?